homan-uppu/writing/Essays/On college/Why college is outdated.md

 The education financing institutions have been late to realize that the bar for creativity has gone up and the college education no longer has the returns it needs to justify giving out massive loans to every 18 year old that asks for it, and therefore we have millions of graduates crippled with student loan debt: they took out a big loan for college under the incorrect impression that a college education will guarantee a good job, only to realize that the world operates quite differently due to a significantly higher bar for creativity.

-**Therefore, the path to training your mind to thrive in this world is difficult and uncertain**.
+Therefore, the path to training your mind to thrive in this world is difficult and uncertain.

 The rate at which this bar of creativity rises depends on the nature of the skill and domain.